On the temporal tweezing of cavity solitons

 \subsection{NCVA of Tweezed Cavity Solitons}

 We now describe the use of an approximate variational ansatz to describe the statics and dynamics of CSs subjected to the tweezing generated by the external terms induced by the phase variations of the holding beam.
-In particular, we apply the NCVA approach to Eq.~(\ref{eq:LLETweeze}) to analytically identify the tweezability regions in parameter space by following the solutions to the corresponding reduced system of ODEs given by Eq.~(\ref{NCVAODE}).
+In particular, we apply the NCVA approach to Eq.~(\ref{eq:LLETweeze}) to analytically identify the tweezability regions in parameter space by following the solutions to the corresponding reduced system of ODEs given by the Euler-Lagrange Eqs.~(\ref{NCVAODE}), restricting the original infinite-dimensional dynamics to the low-dimensional dynamics of the solitonic manifold (governing the evolution of the coherent structures characteristic features).
 The CS solution for the LL model sits on a pedestal (background).
 Therefore, we construct $u = v_s + \bar{u}$ where $\bar{u}$ is the NCVA ansatz and $v_s$ is the homogeneous steady-state pedestal solution described in Eq~(\ref{steadyStateLL}).
 Applying the new construction of $u$ into Eq.~(\ref{eq:LLETweeze}) produces the following modified LL equation for $\bar{u}$:

 where we have used Eq.~(\ref{steadyStateLL}) to slightly simplify the resulting equation.
 The conservative part of the LL equation, namely the left-hand side of Eq.~(\ref{LLNCVA}), originates from the following Lagrangian density: